efficios/barectf/README.md

 | `array` | Array/sequence types |
 | `var`<br>`variant` | Variant type |

-The `inherit` property accepts the name of any previously defined type alias.
+The `$inherit` property accepts the name of any previously defined type alias.
 Any propery in a type object that inherits from another type object overrides the parent properties as follows: